Scheduling Is Easy!

 How often would I need to come in?

+I get asked this all the time.
 As you may have guessed, there is no single “right” answer to this question.
 Everything depends on how your body processes the input from the sessions and that is influenced by many factors.
+Still… I have noticed some things in my 15+ years of practice and, based on those observations:

 Want to learn more about CranioSacral Therapy?